 JORDAN MISCHEL THOMAS

-St. Mary’s Alumna and passionate humanitarian committed to serving San Antonio’s diverse inner-city community.
-In her spare time, she enjoys hiking and listening to old vinyls.
+As a St. Mary’s University alumna and passionate humanitarian, Jordan is committed to serving San Antonio’s diverse inner-city community.
+In her spare time, she enjoys hiking and listening to old vinyl records.

 SARAH BROOKE LYONS